 The Mooney Viscometer was introduced by Melvin Mooney in the 1930's.
 It still remains very popular process ability tester.
-The Mooney
+The Mooney viscometer is a shearing disc viscometer.
+The standard test is carried out per ASTM D-1646-80.
+Under this test method, two measurements $c{an b}$ made.

-- Mooney Viscosity is a measure of shearing torque averaged over a range of shearing rates.
-The rotating disc is used to determine the Mooney viscosity of various types of rubber or of the fully mixed compound.
-Test temperature is normally selected based on rubber type. - 2.
-Mooney scorch- the viscosity of the compound containing all curatives/ is monitored in Mooney units, over a given test time.
-Minimum viscosity at the scorch test temperature and time required for specific change in minimum viscosity are used as a measure of the beginning of vulcanisation and the rate with which the vulcanisation proceeds.
+- 1. Mooney Viscosity is a measure of shearing torque averaged over a range of shearing rates.
+The rotating disc is used to determine the Moone viscosity of various types of rubber or of the fully mixed compound.
+The temperature is normally selected based on rubber type. - 2.
+Mooney scorch- the viscosity of the compound containing a curatives/ is monitored in Mooney units, over a given test time Minimum viscosity at the scorch test temperature and time required fe specific change in minimum viscosity are used as a measure of the beginning of vulcanisation and the rate with which the vulcanisation proceeds.

 Both the rotor and die are serrated.
-That is a crosshatch pattern is milled into the surface.
+That is a crosshatch pattern ^a milled into the surface.
 This pattern mechanically grips the rubber.
-Two rotors are available one is 1.2 inches in diameter; the other is 1.5 inches.
+Tw: rotors are available one is 1.2 inches in diameter; the other is 1.5 inches.
 The rotor revolves at 2 rpm.
-Rubber fills the remainder of the cavity and shearing action of the rotor revolving in the rubber sample provides a thrust which mechanically deflects a U shaped spring which in turn turns a micrometer type gauge thus permitting measurement..
+Rubber fills the remainder of the cavity and shearing action of the rotor revolving in the rubber sample provides a thrust which mechanically deflects a U shaped spring which in turn turns: micrometer type gauge thus permitting measurement..
 Test temperature is selected.
 Sample is loaded and given one minute to warm up.
-The motor is turned on and the test is completed in four, six, or eight minutes depending on the type of rubber.
+The motor's turned on and the test is completed in four, six, or eight minutes depending on the type of rubber.

 Scorch or processing safety is determined with small rotor and the dies preheated to test temperature.
-The rotor driven by a motor revolves at 2 rpm through the rubber sample.
+The rotor driven by a motor revolves a 2 rpm through the rubber sample.
 The rubber offers resistance to the tuning rotor.
 This resistance is measured in the same manner as for viscosity determination.
-Test temperature is higher in scorch safety determinations.
-With fully compounded stock the accelerators and sulphur interact and vulcanisation begins.
+Test temperature is higher in scorch safety determinations With fully compounded stock the accelerators and sulphur interact and vulcanisation begins.
 Scorch safety is the time until vulcanisation is apparent on the scorch curve.